-Funeral directors are now able to offer greener options.
+Funeral directors are now able to offer much more eco-friendly funeral options including eco-friendly burials and we can offer services which make much greener choices in terms of the environment.
 We use the word ‘greener’ rather than ‘green’ very consciously.
 The carbon footprint of a funeral can be reduced in a variety of different ways, but carbon zero funerals don’t (yet) exist in the UK.

-We notice that what can be gained with one environmentally friendly choice is often lost at another stage of the process.
+We notice that what can be gained with one eco-friendly funeral choice is often lost at another stage of the process.

-Woodland burials usually involve using fossil fuels to travel a greater distance to the funeral and on future graveside visits
+- Woodland burials can often involve using fossil fuels to travel a greater distance to the funeral and on future visits

-Although there is no truly green, carbon-zero funeral, there are ever-increasing ethical choices for those of us who want to protect our environment.
+Although there is no truly green, carbon-zero funeral, there are ever-increasing ethical eco-friendly funeral choices for those of us who want to protect our environment.